dreamportdev/Osdev-Notes/01_Build_Process/02_Boot_Protocols.md

 Stivale 2 (also superceding stivale 1) is the native protocol of the limine bootloader.
 Limine and stivale were designed many years after multiboot 2 as an attempt to make hobbyist OS development easier.
 Stivale 2 is a more complex spec to read through, but it leaves the machine in a more known state prior to handing off to the kernel.

-While this article was being written, limine has since added a new protocol (the limine boot protocol) which is not covered here.
+Recently limine has added a new protocol (the limine boot protocol) which is not covered here.
 It's based on stivale2, with mainly architectural architectural changes, but similar concepts behind it.
 If familiar with the concepts of stivale 2, the limine protocol is easy enough to understand.

 All the referenced specifications and documents are provided as links at the start of this chapter/in the readme.

 ### What about the earlier versions?

 Both protocols have their earlier versions (_multiboot 1 & stivale 1_), but these are not worth bothering with.
 Their newer versions are objectively better and available in all the same places.
 Multiboot 1 is quite a simple protocol, and a lot of tutorials and articles online like to use it because of that: however its not worth the limited feature set we get for the short term gains.
 The only thing multiboot 1 is useful for is booting in qemu via the `-kernel` flag, as qemu can only process mb1 kernels like that.
 This option leaves a lot to be desired in the `x86` emulation, so there are better ways to do that.

 ### Why A Bootloader At All?

 It's a fair question.
 In the world of testing on qemu/bochs/vmware/vbox, its easy to write a bootloader directly against UEFI or BIOS.
 Things get more complicated on real hardware though.

 Unlike CPUs, where the manufacturers follow the spec exactly and everything works as described, manufacturers of PCs generally follow *most* of the specs, with every machine having its minor caveats.
 Some assumptions can't be assumed everywhere, and some machines sometimes outright break spec.
 This leads to a few edge cases on some machines, and more or less on some others.
 It's a big mess.

 This is where a bootloader comes in: a layer of abstraction between the kernel and the mess of PC hardware.
 It provides a boot protocol (often many we can choose from), and then ensures that everything in the hardware world is setup to allow that protocol to function.
 This is until the kernel has enough drivers set up to take full control of the hardware itself.

-*Authors note: I would consider writing a good bootloader an advanced topic in the osdev world.
-If you're new, please use an existing bootloader.
+*Authors note: Writing a good bootloader is an advanced topic in the osdev world.
+If new, please use an existing bootloader.
 It's a fun project, but not at the same time as an os.
 Using an existing bootloader will save you many issues down the road.
 And no, an assembly stub to get into long mode is not a bootloader.*

 ## Multiboot 2